 A non-profit organization that aims to promote research in basic and applied human and medical genetics, to ensure high standards in clinical practice and to facilitate contacts between all persons who share these aims, particularly those working in Europe.

-Established in 2005 and funded by the Department of Health as one of the major initiatives of the 2003 Genetics White Paper ‘Our Inheritance, Our Future – Realising the potential of genetics in the NHS’.
+Established in 2005 and funded by the Department of Health and Social Care as one of the major initiatives of the 2003 Genetics White Paper ‘Our Inheritance, Our Future – Realising the potential of genetics in the NHS’.
 One of the main aims of the Centre was to improve the understanding of genetics among healthcare professionals and its role in modern healthcare.